-• Growler-specific aircrew simulators
+Growler-specific flight simulators

-The Navy currently has six Growler aircrew simulators, and all of them are located at Ault Field.
-Aircrew simulators are used on a daily basis by Growler squadrons and the FRS to satisfy a myriad of flight-training requirements.
-Modern military simulators are multi-million dollar sophisticated equipment with dedicated support facilities, and moving some or all of the Growler community would necessitate the purchase of additional simulators otherwise not needed.
+The Navy currently has six Growler flight simulators, and all of them are located at Ault Field.

+Flight simulators are used on a daily basis by Growler squadrons and the FRS to satisfy a myriad of flight-training requirements.
+Modern military simulators are multi-million dollar sophisticated equipment with dedicated support facilities, and moving some or all of the Growler community would necessitate the construction of additional simulators otherwise not needed.

-Fleet Readiness Center Northwest
+• Fleet Readiness Center Northwest

 The Fleet Readiness Center Northwest provides intermediate and depot-level aircraft maintenance support for the Growler-specific aircraft components and other aircraft based at Ault Field.
-Single-siting the Growler enables efficient maintenance and logistics support of Growler-unique aircraft components.
+Single siting the Growler enables efficient maintenance and logistics support of Growler-unique aircraft components.